tytydraco/yessleep/out/My_little_girl_got_lost_on_a_field_trip_to_a_National_Park_The_child_the_rangers_returned_to_me_was_not_my_daughter.md

 At last the child stood, and when I stepped towards the door it followed, allowing me, with a short twitch, to take its clammy hand, little though I wanted to.

-It was in the car park that I had my first truly unkind thought towards the stranger.
+It was in the parking lot that I had my first truly unkind thought towards the stranger.
 Not of harming it, merely of leaving the child there, where it would be found, and driving away.

 But I knew it was impossible.
 I'd be arrested for child abandonment and endangerment, institutionalised, perhaps.
 There would be no end to my accountability, for I could not defend myself when the only other being that might have spoken in my favour had uttered not one word, nor seemed remotely capable of doing so.